kumanofoo/tako/README.md

 Takoyaki does not last long, so all unsold takoyakis are discarded.

-The place of the market is changed every day and the next is announced at 9:00 a.m.
+The place of the market is changed every day and the next is announced at 9:00 a.m. the day before.
 The takoyaki market opens at 9:00 a.m. every day.
 By the opening time, you need to decide how many takoyakis to make.
 Please remember to check the weather forecast.